wseemann/Square-Directory-App/README.md

 - Writing unit testable code

 ## What was the reason for your focus?
 What problems were you trying to solve?
+- To ensure stability, reusability and ensure adding new features won't be cumbersome

 ## How long did you spend on this project?
 - 7 Hours